Donald Shaver: Early life

 Born in Galt Ontario (today part of Cambridge) he attended Galt Primary School and the Galt Collegiate Institute, graduating 1937.
 His mother's family was of Scottish descent, while his father's side was Hessian, settling in Canada around 1840.
 The family name was originally "schæfære" meaning shepherd.

 He developed an interest in poultry when in 1932 he was given two hens by a great aunt.
 Young Don would travel by bicycle to attend poultry conferences given by Prof. W.R.
 Graham at OAC.
 His business was first named Grand Valley Hatchery after the local region in Ontario.
 By the mid '30s he was selling 2000 chickens a week.
 In 1935 his White Leghorns won a Canadian national 350-day egg-laying contest.

 During World War II he volunteered for the army in 1941.
 He received officer training in Brockville, and after six months was shipped to England.
 He trained there with Fifth Armoured division, and was sent to Italy in late 1943 as a tank squadron commander.
 The division took part in the capture of Rimini and Ravenna in late 1944.
 The division was then transferred back to Western Europe.
+Shaver took also part in the liberation of the north of the Netherlands in 1945.
 Shaver rose in rank to Lieutenant Colonel, and remained in Europe until January 1946.